alphabetanetcom/python-app-bundle-shield/README.md

 6. **Support for Cloud-Protected Scripts**: Provides extensive capabilities to use Python scripts protected by the Alpha Beta Network cloud platform, facilitating secure code sharing and source code protection.

-7. **Ease of Use**: Features a simple, user-friendly graphical interface that requires no complex configurations, allowing you to create secure standalone applications with minimal effort.
+7. **Ease of Use**: Features a simple, user-friendly graphical interface and command-line support that requires no complex configurations, allowing you to create secure standalone applications with minimal effort.

 # 3. Main Functions of the Script

 - **Packaging Python Scripts into Executables**: Converts Python source files (`.py`) and compiled files (`.pyc`) into standalone executables, making them runnable on systems without requiring Python installation.
+This can be done via a user-friendly graphical interface or through command-line arguments for automation and scriptability.

+- **Command-Line Interface Support**: Provides flexible command-line arguments for advanced users who prefer automation or need to integrate the packaging process into scripts and build processes.

 - **Embedding Full Python Runtime**: Optionally embeds the entire Python runtime environment and all necessary dependencies into the executable, ensuring functionality even on systems without Python installed.